A separation theorem for entire transcendental maps: Global counting: proof of Theorem B

 The remaining of the section is dedicated to prove Theorem \ref{Global counting theorem}.

 \begin{proof}[Proof of Theorem \ref{Global counting theorem}] Let $\FF$, $\GG$ and $N$ be as in the statement.
+Note that, since $\FF$ is complete, rays in $\GG$ cannot intersect any fundamental domain which is not in $\FF$.
 Since the collections are finite, their members intersect a finite number of tracts say, $\{\Ta\}_{1\leq \alpha \leq M}$, where the tracts are labeled consecutively respecting the cyclic order.
 From now on the index $\alpha$ will be taken modulo $M$.
 Let $\FFa:=\FF\cap \Ta$, and $N_\alpha:=\#\FFa$.

-\begin{claim} Without loss of generality we may assume that \begin{itemize} \item[(a)] $\delta$ does not intersect the set of fixed rays and \item[(b)] $\Ta$ intersects $D$ for every $1\leq \alpha \leq M$. \end{itemize} \end{claim} \begin{proof} { In fact we will show that $(a)$ and $(b)$ are satisfied up to considering a full and complete finite family $\FF'$ of fundamental domains, which is obtained by adding to $\FF$ finitely many fundamental domains (whose fixed ray must land alone at a repelling fixed point).
-Proving Theorem~\ref{Global counting theorem} for $\FF'$ then implies Theorem~\ref{Global counting theorem} for $\FF$.}
+\begin{claim} Without loss of generality we may assume that \begin{itemize} \item[(a)] $\delta$ does not intersect the set of fixed rays and \item[(b)] $\Ta$ intersects $D$ for every $1\leq \alpha \leq M$. \end{itemize} \end{claim} \begin{proof} { In fact we will show that $(a)$ and $(b)$ are satisfied up to considering {another} full and complete finite family $\FF'$ of fundamental domains, which is obtained by {first erasing some compact parts of the original fundamental domains and then} adding to $\FF$ finitely many extra ones (whose fixed ray must land alone at a repelling fixed point).
+Proving Theorem~\ref{Global counting theorem} for $\FF'$ then implies Theorem~\ref{Global counting theorem} for $\FF$.} {This new family will be constructed by enlarging $D$ and shortening $\delta$}.